Are you a recruiter?

 Liverpool’s history means that there’s a variety of architectural styles found within the city, ranging from 16th century Tudor buildings to modern-day contemporary architecture.
 There’s a great number of public sculptures, and more Georgian houses than the city of Bath!
 The value of Liverpool’s architecture and design was recognised in 2004 when several areas throughout the city were declared as a UNESCO World Heritage Site.
 Those with an appreciation for architecture flock to see Speke Hall, Croxteth Hall, Woolton Hall, the city’s two cathedrals and West Tower, Liverpool’s tallest building.
 Perhaps the most familiar of them all, however, is the Royal Liver Building, which stands proudly at the Pier Head.

 Transport in Liverpool is primarily centred on the city’s road and rail networks, both of which are extensive and provide links across the UK.
 Liverpool also has an extensive public transport system comprising buses, trains and ferries.
-Why not take the world-famous ferry across The Mersey, like in the well-known song?
-Additionally, the city also has an international airport, named after one of the city’s most popular exports… John Lennon, of course!
+Why not take the world-famous ferry across The Mersey like in the well-known song?
+Additionally, the city also has an international airport, named after one of its most popular exports, John Lennon, of course!

 In Liverpool, primary and secondary education is available in various forms supported by the state including secular, Church of England, Jewish and Roman Catholic.
-The Liverpool Blue Coat School is the city’s top-performing school.
+The Liverpool Blue Coat School is often considered the city’s top-performing institution.
 There are also three universities, the University of Liverpool being the first university to offer degrees in biochemistry, architecture, civic design, veterinary science, oceanography and social science.

 As a port city, Liverpool has a history in handling general cargo, freight and raw materials such as coal and cotton, as well as being home to a number of shipping companies.
 But, in line with much of the rest of the UK, Liverpool’s economy today is dominated by service sector industries, both public and private.
 This includes public administration, education, health, banking, finance and insurance sectors.
-And the tourism and leisure industries remain of significance – Echo Arena attracts music fans in their droves while Liverpool One shopping centre has helped Liverpool become one of the top retail destinations in the UK.
-The port continues to house UK headquarters of many shipping companies including NYK and Maresk, while car manufacturing takes place at the Jaguar Land Rover Halewood plant, where the Range Rover Evoque is assembled.
+Plus, the tourism and leisure industries remain of significance – the M&S Bank Arena attracts music fans in their droves, whilst Liverpool One shopping centre has helped Liverpool become one of the top retail destinations in the UK.
+The port continues to house UK headquarters of many shipping companies including NYK and Maersk, while car manufacturing takes place at the Jaguar Land Rover Halewood plant.

-As for house prices, the overall average price last year was £171,217, which is a fall of 1.32 per cent in the last few months.
-Now might be the time to buy?
+As for house prices, the overall average price for Liverpool stands at £158,858, which is a fall of 3.65 per cent in the last few months.
+Could now be the right time to buy?